Internet-Draft | autoconfig | March 2025 |

 Any of the above URLs for retrieving the config file MUST NOT require authentication, but MUST be public.¶

-This is because the config contains the authentication method.
-Without knowing the config, the client does not know which authentication method is required and which username form (e.g. username "fred" or "fred@example.com" or "fred\EXAMPLE") to use.
-Given that the config is required for authentication, the config itself cannot require authentication.¶
+This is because the configuration information in the autoconfig file includes the authentication method.
+Without the autoconfig file, the client does not know which authentication method is required and which username form to use (e.g. username "fred" or "fred@example.com" or "fred\EXAMPLE").
+Given that this information is required for authentication, the autoconfig file itself cannot require authentication.¶

-If OAuth2 is used, the OAuth2 server MUST adhere to the mAuth specification.¶
+If OAuth2 is used, the OAuth2 server MUST adhere either to the [OAuth2Client] specification, including all SHOULD requirements stated in those.¶

-There are also specific requirements for expiry times and the login page, which are needed for mail client applications to work.¶
+The specifications above contain requirements for expiry times and the login page, which are needed for mail client applications to work, and MUST be followed.¶

 Even where the top-level domain supports it, DNSSEC is currently deployed in only 1% of domains, with adoption rates falling instead of rising, due to the difficulties of administrating it correctly.¶